WebQit/docs/play-ui/docs/js/api/css/cssasync/README.md

 + `prop` - `String`: A CSS property.
 + `params` - `Object`: Additional directives for the method.
 Valid directives are:
-    + `inline` - Set to `true` to read the element's `style` attribute instead.
+    + `scope` - Set to `global` to read the global, stylesheet-based CSS for the matched element.
+Or set to `inline` to read the element's `style` attribute instead.
 By default, the element's *computed CSS* object is what is read.
-    + `global` - Set to `true` to read the global, stylesheet-based CSS for the matched element instead.
     + `pseudo` - (Forbidden with the `inline` directive.)
 Set to a pseudo selector (e.g `:before`) to get the CSS of a pseudo element associated with the matched element instead.
     + `all` - (Works with the `global` directive.)
 Set to `true` to return an array of rule blocks gathered for the matched element from across stylesheets.
 Otherwise, rule blocks are merged into a single object and returned.
     + `noCache` - (Works with the `global` directive.)
 Set to `true` to bypass Play UI's internal cache that optimizes traversing the document's stylesheets.